Created on

 Scope

-FortiGate v7.2.1
+FortiGate v7.2.1.

 Solution

-In agentless polling mode, there is no need to install DC agent or Collector Agent, instead FortiGate polls the DC itself.
+FortiGate frequently polls DCs to collect user logon events.
+That is calling FSSO agentless polling mode.
+In agentless polling mode, there is no need to install the DC agent or Collector Agent; instead, FortiGate polls the DC itself.

 The status of our Active Directory connector is 'Disconnected'.
+Our DC is using OS Windows Server 2019 Standard.

-From FortiGate, double check using telnet connection to see if the AD connector is listening and to additionally verify that is connected.
+FortiGate connects to the AD Connector by default via TCP port/445.
+From FortiGate, double-check using a telnet connection to see if the AD connector is listening and to additionally verify that is connected.

 boson-kvm29 (root) # config user fsso